 Setting the bar for engaged workforces

 In an industry that typically sees employee turnover rates of more than 50%, Pure maintains an incredibly low turnover rate of less than 5%.
 Founding Director, Gill Buchanan, believes this is largely due to the sense of belonging and pride that employees feel at Pure.
-There’s also emphasis on highlighting success and recognizing individual contributions that encourages a feeling of belonging and loyalty, and in turn, generates a highly engaged workforce.
+There’s also an emphasis on highlighting success and recognizing individual contributions that encourages a feeling of belonging and loyalty, and in turn, generates a highly engaged (and successful) workforce.

 These outcomes are connected to a firm commitment to focused internal communications and the maintenance of a culture backed by well-defined values.
 Pure has clear strategies to further grow their business and their team.
 We’re confident they will continue to accomplish many truly amazing things with such a strong foundation and clear focus.

 Want to see how Jostle can power employee success?
 Get demo